 Learn how to make your own home made gluten free baking powder.
-Not all baking powders are gluten free and as a result, this is a fast track way to contamination.
-Many people make the BIG mistake of confusing baking powder with baking soda – but they are very different and many brands of powders contain gluten.
+Firstly, not all baking powders are gluten free and as a result, this is a fast track way to contamination.
+As a result, many people make the BIG mistake of confusing baking powder with baking soda.
+But they are very different and many brands of powders contain gluten.

 So…what is the difference between baking soda and baking powder?

-Both baking soda and baking powder are leavening agents, which means they are added to baked goods before cooking to produce carbon dioxide and cause them to ‘rise’.
+Both baking soda and baking powder are leavening agents.
+This means they are added to baked goods before cooking to produce carbon dioxide and cause them to ‘rise’.
 Baking powder contains baking soda, but the two substances are used under different conditions.

 Baking soda is pure sodium bicarbonate which is naturally gluten free.
 When baking soda is combined with moisture and an acidic ingredient (e.g., yogurt, chocolate, buttermilk, honey), the resulting chemical reaction produces bubbles of carbon dioxide that expand under oven temperatures, causing baked goods to rise.
-The reaction begins immediately upon mixing the ingredients, so you need to bake recipes which call for baking soda immediately, or else they will fall flat.
+The reaction begins immediately upon mixing the ingredients.
+As a result, you need to bake recipes which call for baking soda immediately, or else they will fall flat.

-Baking powder also contains sodium bicarbonate, but it includes an acidifying agent like cream of tartar, and in some cases, a drying agent in the form of a starch.
+Baking powder also contains sodium bicarbonate, but it includes an acidifying agent like cream of tartar, a drying agent in the form of a starch.
 In some instances, the starch may come in the form as wheat flour or other starches which contain gluten.
-Brands that use cornstarch are considered gluten free.
+Brands that use cornstarch are gluten free.
+Always read the manufacturer’s label, however, due to processing practices.

-Some recipes call for baking soda, while others call for baking powder.
-Which ingredient is used depends on the other ingredients in the recipe.
+Many recipes call for baking soda, while others call for baking powder.
+It depends on the other ingredients within the recipe that determines which is used.
 The ultimate goal is to produce a tasty product with a pleasing texture.
-Baking soda is basic and will yield a bitter taste unless countered by the acidity of another ingredient, such as buttermilk.
+Baking soda is basic and will yield a bitter taste unless countered by the acidity of another ingredient, such as buttermilk or another source of acid like citrus.

 - 1 teaspoon baking soda